Do You Know #tags (Hashtags)?

 Henrik Rasmussen

-But if you also have, lots of different cats, you could give the ones with kittens in them, both the cat and the kitten tags, and then you would be able to find both all your cats or only the kittens by these tags.
+For example, if you like puzzles with animals, but would like to subdivide the pre-set Animal category into more detailed sub-groups, you could use the tag cat to denote all your puzzles with cats in them but, if you also have lots of different cats, you could give the ones with kittens in them both the cat and the kitten tags, and then you would be able to find both of all your cats, or only the kittens by these tags.

 To do this, start by writing the tag you would like to use and keep an eye on the list of suggestions that pop up.
-Tags that only denote one single puzzle, have no real value, so re-using the tags already in IPDb, makes the concept stronger.
+Tags that only denote one single puzzle have no real value, so reusing the tags already in IPDb makes the concept stronger.

 Note: You should not write the # character, but only the TAG WORD itself.
-The # character is added automatically to signal, that this is a tag.
+The # character is added automatically to signal that this is a tag.

-Once you have written the full tag text or chosen it from the list, press enter or space and the form will look like this:
+Once you have written the full tag text or chosen it from the list, press Enter or Space, and the form will look like this:

-The text has been converted to a proper tag and then you can continue, to add as many as you like.
+The text has been converted to a proper tag, and then you can continue to add as many as you like.

 When looking at a puzzle, the tags are displayed in the dialogue just under the categories.

-Above, I asked to see all puzzles with the tag, #Kimono.
+Above, I asked to see all puzzles with the tag #Kimono.

 You can search for puzzles with a certain tag from the search form.